 I know, I know I’m sure you are being bombarded with pumpkin recipes all over the place.
 It’s just a fact of life when that magical season appears, so do all the pumpkin recipes.

 I don’t know about you, but Fall never seems to last long enough for me.
-One of two things usually happen, in the Midwest any way……crisp fall temperatures arrive and last all of two weeks and then BAM it’s winter.
+One of two things usually happens, in the Midwest anyway……crisp fall temperatures arrive and last all of two weeks and then BAM it’s winter.
 Or we have an Indian summer that hangs on forever and there’s almost no fall at all.
 Either way, I can’t seem to get enough of Fall, and eating pumpkin anything just makes it feel like it lasts longer!

 Last weekend I had an early flight home from Minneapolis.
 I was home by 10:30 am, had not had breakfast so I thought I’d surprise my family by waking them up to the sweet aroma of a little bit of pumpkin heaven for breakfast.
 Brew a pot of coffee and grab a plate….you are going to want to make this Bacon Fried Crunchy Coated Pumpkin French Toast soon!!

 This post may contain affiliate links.
 Please read my disclosure policy here.

 Gather up your usual french toast ingredients, eggs, milk, bread and for this recipe you will also need some pumpkin puree, brown sugar, pumpkin pie spice, vanilla extract, Frosted Flakes cereal and bacon grease (I keep my bacon grease in a jar in the refrigerator, it’s fantastic for things like hash browns, eggs, and french toast!- but if you don’t have any, then you will want to fry a few pieces of bacon and leave the grease in the skillet)